-The practice manager demonstrated a good awareness of RIDDOR (The reporting of injuries, diseases and dangerous occurrences regulations).
+A practice manager we spoke with demonstrated a good awareness of RIDDOR 2013 (reporting of injuries, diseases and dangerous occurrences regulations).
 The practice had an incident reporting system in place when something went wrong; this system also included the reporting of minor injuries to patients and staff.

-The practice reported that there were no incidents within the last 12 months that required investigation.
+Records showed that five such accidents occurred during 2015-16 and were managed in accordance with the practices accident reporting policy.
 The practice received national patient safety alerts such as those issued by the Medicines and Healthcare Regulatory Authority (MHRA).
-Where relevant, these alerts were shared with all members of staff by the practice manager.
-The practice manager explained that relevant alerts would also be discussed during staff meetings to facilitate shared learning, these meetings occurred around every month.
+Where relevant, these alerts were shared with all members of staff by the practice managers.